Table

 Basic Structure

-The main tags used to create a table are as follows:
+The main tags for creating a table are as follows:

 -